DaveParillo/OpenDSA/RST/en/Background/OO.rst

     An abstraction denotes the essential characteristics of an object that distinguish it from all other kinds of object and thus provide crisply defined conceptual boundaries, relative to the perspective of the viewer.
-[Booch91]_
+[Booch]_

     Abstraction denotes a model, a view, or some other focused representation for an actual item.
 Its the development of a software object to represent